dimo414/bkt/README.md

 /tmp/bar
 ```

+#### Environment Variables

-Similarly, to include one or more environment variables in the cache key pass
+Similarly, to specify one or more environment variables as relevant for the
-`--env`, such as `--env=TMPDIR` or `--env=LANG,TERM`.
-The flag can also be
+command being cached use `--env`, such as `--env=LANG`.
+This flag can be
-passed multiple times.
-Invocations with different values for any of the given
-variables will be cached separately.
+provided multiple times to key off additional variables.
+Invocations with
+different values for any of the given variables will be cached separately.

+#### File Modifications

+It is also possible to have `bkt` check the last-modified time of one or more
+files and include this in the cache key using `--modtime`.
+For instance passing
+`--modtime=/etc/passwd` would cause the backing command to be re-executed any
+time `/etc/passwd` is modified.

 ### Refreshing Manually